My father had two brothers: his older brother, Robert, and his twin brother, Thomas. Both were killed in World War II.

 Why Violence?
 This document offers a comprehensive explanation of why human beings are violent.
 It took me 41 years to learn the central insight that generated this document, now in its 8th edition.
 It is the primary outcome of 14 years of deep psychological investigation undertaken, while living in seclusion, by my soulmate and research colleague, Anita McKone, and myself from 1996 until 2010.
 Anita’s website, which includes her explanation of our process during this period – ‘Fearless Psychology and Fearful Psychology’ – and her songs of nonviolence, can be viewed here: AM.

 The Flame Tree Project to Save Life on Earth This document outlines a comprehensive strategy to end human violence (including environmental destruction) and prevent human extinction.
 It was written in conjunction with Anita.

 Nonviolent Activism and [the] Police This article explains how nonviolent activists should relate to the police.
-It was originally published in Nonviolence Today 37, March-April 1994. pp. 10-12.
+It was published in Nonviolence Today 37, March-April 1994. pp. 10-12.

 Should I be Arrested?
 This article identifies key issues that nonviolent activists might choose to consider if contemplating the possibility of being arrested in an act of nonviolent civil disobedience.
-It was originally published in Nonviolence Today 39, July-August 1994. pp. 10-12.
+It was published in Nonviolence Today 39, July-August 1994. pp. 10-12.

 Nonviolent Intervention in Interpersonal Conflict This article explains how to safely and nonviolently intervene in violent conflicts between other individuals/groups.
-It was originally published in Nonviolence Today 44, May-June 1995. pp. 4-6.
+It was published in Nonviolence Today 44, May-June 1995. pp. 4-6.